 Here is a closer look since 2007.
 The reversal began in 2008, but it accelerated in the Fall of that year following the September 15th bankruptcy of Lehmann Brothers.
-In this seasonally adjusted data the reversal peaked in early 2010.
-Four years later the spread has narrowed, but we're a long way from returning to the ratio before the Great Recession.
+In this seasonally adjusted data the reversal peaked in January of 2010.

 The two charts above are seasonally adjusted and include the entire workforce, which the CPS defines as age 16 and over.
 A problem inherent in using this broadest of cohorts is that it includes the population that adds substantial summertime volatility to the full-time/part-time ratio, namely, high school and college students.
 Also the 55-plus cohort includes a subset of employees that opt for part-time employment during the decade following the historical peak spending years (ages 45-54) and as a transition toward retirement.